I listen to your heart, city*

 Precisely to learn the secrets of the potter’s wheel, he also enrolled in 1975 at the Scuola Cova on Corso Vercelli, a vocational training center founded by Irene, an outstanding ceramist who in the 1930s, being a woman, was unable to make a career except by teaching.
 But there were no longer artists like Valentini and Carlo Zauli there to teach him: he was disappointed, and had to cope with the jealousy of the mediocre teachers who particularly discouraged ‘adults’ from approaching this art.

-of economic and cultural life, for promoting solidarity among artisans in the world and providing them with help, encouragement and stimulation.”
+In the early 1980s he played an active role, with a group of artisans, in the revitalization of the Italian section of the World Crafts Council, an international non-governmental organization founded in 1964 and praised by UNESCO for having “confirmed crafts as an essential part of economic and cultural life, for promoting solidarity among artisans in the world and providing them with help, encouragement and stimulation.”
 The national president was Lyda Levi, but it was around Gabriele Devecchi (silversmith, architect, one of the members of the Kinetic Art collective Gruppo T, and president of the Lombardy section from 1982 to 1985) that a group of artisans of Made in Italy gathered, around twenty craftsmen and artists including the textile designers Paola Besana and Paola Bonfante, Anne Marie Ciminaghi, Anne Backhaus, Franca Sala, the jeweler Davide De Paoli, the ceramist Enrica Negri and Pia Quarzo Cerina, member in charge of communication, a group that gave rise to encounters at via Gorani 8, in the historic workshop of Piero De Vecchi, with figures from the world of design culture like the designer Piero Castiglioni and the model maker Giovanni Sacchi, and to small exhibitions of works.

 Home and workshop

 The first De Zan workshop was on via Cermenate in Milan, in the Ticinese district, opened in 1975 with two friends who soon vanish from our story.
-In 1978 he moved his workshop to via Pio IV, a small pedestrian street featuring today colorful narrative murals on the left side of the basilica
+In 1978 he moved his workshop to via Pio IV, a small pedestrian street featuring today colorful narrative murals on the left side of the basilica of San Lorenzo, between the Colonne, the best- known Roman site in Milan, and piazza Vetra.
+He still kept his kiln and fired his pieces in the country near Varese, at Azzate: raku requires open spaces, but in the city he was already using an electric kiln.

 A peaceful space in a rather decrepit working- class zone that goes almost unnoticed (even today).
 This too was a choice, notwithstanding what has become the busy night life of the zone today, which might be thought of as the exact opposite of the essence of Guido.
 Il Coccio was the name of his shop/atelier, an intentional choice in all its multiple meanings, including “ordinary earthenware; crockery,” and “pottery for tableware and cooking,” as well as “fragment, shard or other object in terracotta.”
-A workshop/ haven where for 40 years now Guido has met with clients/collectors but above all friends, where students have come and gone (he held evening courses in 1979-80), some of whom became his assistants – we should at least mention Edith Morandi, who still helps him today with the assembly of the vases made with slabs of clay – from all over the world, welcomed and hosted with courtesy and generosity, stimulated to learn
+A workshop/ haven where for 40 years now Guido has met with clients/collectors but above all friends, where students have come and gone (he held evening courses in 1979-80), some of whom became his assistants – we should at least mention Edith Morandi, who still helps him today with the assembly of the vases made with slabs of clay – from all over the world, welcomed and hosted with courtesy and generosity, stimulated to learn a craft that is not just a matter of manual skill.
+A heterogeneous audience passes through, of course.
+It is a small thoroughfare, but most passers-by fail to notice the workshop, which is dusty and luminous, a fascinating (especially inside) yet invisible place.
+And unfortunately it is also overlooked – culpably – by the students and teachers of one of the city’s art high schools, located in the nearby “Istituto d’istruzione superiore statale Carlo Cattaneo,” on piazza Vetra.

-is at via Brioschi 26, at the edge of the historic neighborhood of the Baia del Re, now renamed Stadera.
+His home/studio/gallery, on the other hand, is at via Brioschi 26, at the edge of the historic neighborhood of the Baia del Re, now renamed Stadera.
 The southern outskirts of town, at the edge of the center, near Bocconi University: in what was once an industrial building, a cork factory.
-Overlooking a courtyard with the traditional plants, like a flourishing and productive persimmon tree, which in its bare, brown winter guise, during
+Overlooking a courtyard with the traditional plants, like a flourishing and productive persimmon tree, which in its bare, brown winter guise, during our most recent meeting in November, boasts orange fruit still on the branches, like original decorations for a Christmas tree.

 Here Guido often organizes exhibitions, over the last twenty years, sometimes in duo shows with others, to send signals that join the many solo and group shows where he has been a protagonist.
 Here in 1998 he had a big party to celebrate his first twenty years of work, and also in the 1990s he hosted exhibitions of jewelry: pieces of his own making, and others by Monica Castiglioni and Natsuko Toyofuku, who share the fact that they come from an artistic background (the former as the daughter of Achille, the renowned architect and designer who always admired De Zan’s work; the latter as the daughter of Tomonori, an important Japanese sculptor who in 1960, after being invited to show his work at the Venice Biennale, decided to settle in Italy), and the fact that they create wearable sculptures, sinuous, enveloping works of enigmatic elegance.